 Encounters at the Mall

 I visit shopping malls with the same pleasure as I visit the dentist.
-I see shopping, on the whole, as a distraction from meaningful activity.
-And consumerism dismays me.
-Still, there are occasions when I need to visit my local mall, and remarkably, these visits have sometimes produced interesting experiences.
-Two in particular spring to…
+For me shopping is a distraction from meaningful activity, and consumerism in general dismays me.
+Still, there are occasions when I need to visit my local mall, and sometimes my visits produce interesting encounters.
+I can think of two occasions in particular. …

 Joan of the Sixth Sense